nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_ubuntu.md

 Requirements to software and settings:

--   an installed and configured Ubuntu 14.04 LTS x86-64 operating system;
+-   an installed and configured Ubuntu 14.04 or 18.04 LTS x86-64 operating system;

 -   if the security server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the security server are allowed (**reference data: 1.4; 1.5; 1.6; 1.7**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide;